 - Send at least one representative to the regular meetings of the KIN board;

-- Make an annual donation (suggested $50) to support the work of KIN itself (copying, postage, etc.);
+- Make a small donation to support the work of KIN itself (copying, postage, etc.);

 - Respect the faith traditions of the other KIN member congregations.

 The level of commitment (time and energy) for each KIN representative varies with the individual and congregation.
 Some things the KIN representative will be asked to do are:

 - Attend the regular meetings of the KIN board, or find a substitute to do so;

 - Provide a conduit for information between KIN and the congregation in order to publicize KIN projects and community needs;

 - Be aware of what’s happening in your own congregation and stay in touch with those involved in projects that may be of interest to KIN and/or supported by other KIN congregations;

 - Bring new ideas for projects for KIN to consider;